alfredomartinezjr/wosostats/resources/definitions.md

 Another key part of this model is that there are actions that can only be done by a team in possession of the ball, actions that can only be done by a team playing defense, and actions that denote a clear change in possession.
 The last point is crucial; there are certain defensive actions (such as an interception) that signal a clear change in possession to the defending team, certain possessive actions (such as a recovery by a team that was formerly defending that do the same, and certain actions in other columns (such as a ball that went out of bounds and goes to the other team) that also do the same.
 This "flow" to the game where one team is in possession of the ball, the other team is defending, and certain moments denote a change in possession are key to logging stats under this model.

-Logging location data is laborious and, unless requested or unless you really want to know it, it is only recommended that it be logged for shots.
-More on how to define the different locations of a soccer pitch will be covered in its section, "Location-based Notes".
+Logging location data is laborious and, unless requested or unless you really want to know it, it is not recommended that you log it.
+More on how to define the different locations of a soccer pitch will be covered in the "Location-based Notes" section.

 For each definition, the long name will be shown in **bold like this** and the different ways you can actually write it in the Excel spreadsheet will be shown in `code span like this`, separated by a comma.
 You are not to write out the long name in the Excel spreadsheet, and it is highly recommended you use the shortest version possible, as using shortcuts will save you a significant amount of time.
 Shortcuts specified below do not need to be searched and replaced after the fact with anything, as they will be correctly logged by the R code used by the Shiny App.
 However, while you are free to use any other shortcuts you like (such as nicknames for players), know that those will have to be searched and replaced in order to be readable by the R code that has been created.